exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 # User Guide

-Exasol Kafka Connector Extension allows you to connect to Apache Kafka and import Avro or Json formatted data from Kafka topics.
+Exasol Kafka Connector Extension allows you to connect to Apache Kafka and import Apache Avro, JSON or String formatted data from Kafka topics.

 Using the connector you can import data from a Kafka topic into an Exasol table.